Every AI ends with a disclaimer

 • The output users act on

-02 Every action is governed
+02 Every action asks before it acts

 What it looks like